CarlHentges/Intractable-problems-PDDL-Solver/README.md

 # Intractable-problems-PDDL-Solver
 ## Running the program

-The solver is run using the ``python3 solveAll.py``
+The solver is run using ``python3 solveAll.py``
-found in the AutomatedSolver directory.
+found in the /AutomatedSolver/ directory.
 Before running this file several requirements are needed:
 ## Requirements
 1. **LAPKT** - the Lightweight Autonomous Planning Toolkit, found here: http://lapkt.org/index.php?title=Main_Page